tauoverpi/levy-old-attempt/entity-component-system.md

         }
     };

-Component arrays make use of MultiArrayList from the standard library which stores fields within a component as a structure of arrays.
-The `Component` interface is a wrapper over this to cover the cases when the type cannot be statically known.
+Component arrays make use of ArrayList from the standard library.

     lang: zig esc: none tag: #AECS - Component arrays
     -------------------------------------------------